 Criminal justice and private security are one of the fastest growing areas in terms of employment, and an advanced degree is becoming a necessity.
 The Master of Criminology & Justice degree program responds to the need for professionally-trained criminal justice administrators, planners and researchers as well as private security professionals.

-The Master of Criminology & Justice curriculum at Loyola is 30 credit hours and can be completed it in one year.
-Courses are taught year round with courses available at night in an eight-week format (one night a week per course).
+The Master of Criminology & Justice curriculum at Loyola is a 30 credit online program that can be completed it in one year.
+Courses are taught year round.
 Find out more about admissions requirements to the graduate program in criminal justice.

 |CRIM 700||Theories of Criminal Behavior||3 crs.|

 |CRIM 712||Graduate Statistics||3 crs.|

 |CRIM 718||Seminar in Criminal Justice Administration I||3 crs.|

 |CRIM 800||Selected Problems in Criminal Justice||3 crs.|